Tell your supplier if you need extra support

 send someone to check your meter regularly

-If you have a gas supply, your electricity network will give your details to your gas network operator as well as your energy supplier.
+If you have a gas supply, your electricity network will give your details to your gas network operator.
 This means they can also add you to their priority services registers and offer you extra support.

 Check if you're eligible